Is Your Bank Too Big to Fail? Probably! Check Out This Handy List

 Yesterday afternoon, in Manhattan, Vermont Senator and presidential candidate Bernie Sanders railed against "too big to fail" banks, calling for them to be broken up.
 Their greed, he argued, creates an enormous economic liability for the whole country.

-If you need a refresher on “too big to fail,” here’s how then-Fed chair Ben Bernanke explained them in 2010:
+If you need a refresher on "too big to fail," A too-big-to-fail firm is one whose size, complexity, interconnectedness, and critical functions are such that, should the firm go unexpectedly into liquidation, the rest of the financial system and the economy would face severe adverse consequences.">here's how then-Fed chair Ben Bernanke explained them in 2010:

 In other words, if such a bank goes under, it just might pull the rest of us down with it.
 So we, the taxpayers, would have little choice but to bail it out when problems arise.